the importance of a bill of sale:

 a poorly written deed that does not describe the property correctly can create many problems for both the seller and the buyer in years to come. a title insurance company may not insure title to your property when the deeds are written in a confusing manner.

-richard l. klauer, a partner in the law firm of klauer & foster, is a real estate attorney and a licensed arizona real estate broker. we can assist you with matters involving deeds, including the purchase or sale of real estate and preparation and choice of deeds. call us if we may assist you with a real estate matter.
+Richard L. Klauer, is a real estate attorney and a licensed arizona real estate broker. we can assist you with matters involving deeds, including the purchase or sale of real estate and preparation and choice of deeds. call us if we may assist you with a real estate matter.

 THE NEED FOR BLOOD: